chaoyiL/Synthesizer/README.md

+# Synthesizer

-1. Rely on Pyaudio, Wave
+1. Rely on Pyaudio

-2. Please use python 3.8
+2. Please use python >= 3.8